atul161/IIT_BHU_FINAL_PROJECT/README.md

-# IIT_BHU_FINAL_PROJECT(LITTLE INCOMPLETE BIG POJECT LESS TIME  HOURS)
+# IIT_BHU_FINAL_PROJECT(LITTLE INCOMPLETE BIG POJECT LESS TIME 48 HOURS)

+#FOR MORE UNDERSTANDING INSTALL IN TWO MOBILES.

                            DESCRIPTION

 Natural disaster is one thing which is beyond the control of human beings, but basically we are responsible for all these calamitites.
 Because we are harming our nature continously without thinking about its possssible outcomes.
 Pollution, Population and Global warming are increasing day by day.
 Now-a-days our country is facing many natural disaster.
 Natural disaster affects the livelihood very badly, it takes a lot of time to people to recover from it.
 There is also need to aware people about the safety measures to be taken during any natural disaster.
 It also affects the economy of the country.
 Recently Kerala had suffered a lot due to flood.
 Many campaigns were organised by government and private institutions to donate for Kearla.
-We are donating to government and NGOs which took a lot of time to send relief material to needy ones.
-So I have decided to make an app through which  needy ones can directly contact with donater.
+We are donating to government
+and NGOs which took a lot of time to send relief material to needy ones.
+So I have decided
+to make an app through which  needy ones can directly contact with donater.
 It is basically to be used by affected people after the calamity is gone.

         FEATURES  OF  APP